git-token/documentation/evaluating_projects_with_gittoken.md

 Initial Coin Offerings, ICOs, token, commodity, security, or paid API key offerings, really whatever you want to call them, have become a massive global phenomenon.
 According to many in the blockchain community we are at peak ICO, with plenty of projects raising over 7 figures for little more than a whitepaper and over $1.8 billion in total funds raised.
 However, amidst the chaos, there are some teams are keeping focused and designing protocols that will fundamentally transform how value is generated, tracked, and transferred in the 21st century.

 So how can we make sure that the teams being funded amidst the ICO hype are those building the future and not those building their bank accounts?

-Let's explore a few options.
+First, let's answer the question of why we should care.

+## A Market For Lemons

+While it might sound satisfying to some to say that, even if it's funding low-quality projects more often than not, the market is working as intended we view this as fundamentally misguided.
+Not only is the current system incredibly inefficient from a capital allocation perspective, it poses an existential risk to any blockchain that allows for token ecosystems.
+As outlined in George Akerlof's famous paper "The Market for Lemons: Quality Uncertainty and the Market Mechanism" the presence of inferior goods along with a few other conditions will eventually drive a market out of existence.
+The four core criteria for a lemon market are as follows:

+1) An asymmetry of information;

+2) An incentive for sellers to pass off low-quality products as high quality;

+3) A continuum of seller qualities exist; and

+4) No recourse for purchases of low-quality products.

+While we believe it is easy to see that ICO markets satisfy these criteria, [this article](https://medium.com/@avtarsehra/icos-and-economics-of-lemon-markets-96638e86b3b2) by Avtar Sehra does a much better job of explaining the similarities between ICOs and lemons.

+In addition, even in cases where ICO offerings are made in good faith, with real potential for quality, the instant liquidity provided by most token offerings can actually distract from building the underlying protocol or application.
+In fact, this is precisely why [companies that raise too much money too quickly](https://www.fastcompany.com/3057027/the-case-against-startups-raising-as-much-money-as-humanly-possible) are more likely to fail.

+## Fixing The Market

+We hope that the above makes it clear that the ICO market needs two things:

+a) Sufficient data for investors or contributors to make sound decisions about where to put their money.
+Although it's certainly possible to do due diligence on ICOs, in many cases the amount of information available is limited by how early stage the project is.

+b) A way outside of founder promises to ensure that vesting schedules are adhered to and are predicated on tangible milestones.

+These are problems we think GitToken can help solve by tying code - which we believe makes up the majority of the work in building new protocols and applications - to token issuance.
+Let's address them in order.

-## Conducting Proper Due Diligence on ICOs
+## Bringing New Data to ICO Due Diligence

 The ecosystem around ICOs has evolved significantly over the past two years, with an ever increasing list of ICO news and research outlets emerging.
-But at its core the process for evaluating ICOs involves looking at the same three metrics any early-stage investor looks at: team, product, and market.
+But at its core the current process for evaluating ICOs typically involves looking at the same three metrics any early-stage investor looks at: team, product, and market.

 ### Team